 (f) as directed by the court.

-3. Proof of service outside this state may be made in the manner prescribed by subsection G of this section, the order pursuant to which the service is made, or the law of the place in which the service is made for proof of service in an action in any of its courts of general jurisdiction.
+3. Proof of service outside this state may be made in the manner prescribed by subsection G of this section, the order under which the service is made, or the law of the place in which the service is made for proof of service in action in any of its courts of general jurisdiction.

-4. Service outside this state may be made by an individual permitted to make service of process under the law of this state or under the law of the place in which the service is made or who is designated to make service by a court of this state.
+An individual may make 4.
+Service outside this state permitted to make service of process under the law of this state or under the law of the place in which the service is made or designated to do service by a court of this state.

-5. When subsection C of this section requires that in order to effect service one or more designated individuals be served, service outside this state under this section must be made upon the designated individual or individuals.
+5. When subsection C of this section requires that to effect service, one or more designated individuals be served, service outside this state under this section must be made upon the designated individual or individuals.